bgamari/ghc-wiki-import/view-patterns-new.md

-Here's an alternate style of view definition: rather than mapping the abstract type to a single sum type, you provide outjections inverting each constructor:
+Here's an alternate style of view definition: rather than mapping the abstract type to a single sum type, you provide outjections optionally inverting each constructor:

 ```wiki